-As well as dealing with your grief, you may be experiencing loneliness or be worried about the coronavirus situation and your own health.
+- As well as dealing with your grief, you may be feeling lonely or worried about your own health.
 Don’t be afraid to ask for help and accept it if it’s offered.

 Some people see, hear or sense the presence of the person who has died.
 This might be troubling, especially if you’re living alone.
 It’s particularly common when the death has been traumatic, so try not to worry if this happens.

 If you’re struggling with your feelings, contact support organisations.
-Although they may not be offering face-to-face services at the moment, they are still offering support through helplines, support groups and forums, and they may offer counselling online or over the phone.
-They include:
+Although they may not be offering face-to-face services at the moment, they are still offering support through helplines, support groups and forums.
+They may offer counselling online or over the phone.
+Support organisations include: